COVID-19 UPDATE – 15 June 2020:

 There is a “Meet the Team” picture board in the main reception area and a “Your Team Today Are” picture board on the entrance to the inpatient unit.

-The hospice has it’s own private car park, please speak to a member of staff in regards to obtaining a key to unlock the parking bollards to gain access to a car park space.
+The hospice has its own private car park.
+Please speak to a member of staff in regards to obtaining a key to unlock a parking bollard to gain access to a car park space.
 Please bear in mind that this will be down to the discretion of the staff, therefore not everyone may be allocated a space.
+You are able to park free of charge in the Hospital car park, please ask a member of staff for a temporary parking permit.

-We have a separate family room and lounge area, where you are welcome to relax and help yourself to refreshments.
+We have a separate family room and a public lounge area where you are welcome to relax and help yourself to refreshments.
 We have an outside garden area where, weather permitting, you can also sit with your family and friends.

 You will need to log into the NHS Wi-Fi to gain access.